Levantespot/CppPrimer/Notes/CH2.md

 #### Default Initialization 默认初始化

 When we define a variable without an initializer, the variable is default initialized.
-What that default value is depends on the type of the variable and may also depend on where the variable is defined.
+What that default value is depends on the type of the variable and may also depend on where the variable is defined:

-The value of an object of built-in type that is not explicitly initialized depends on where it is defined: Variables defined outside any function body are initialized to zero.
-Variables of built-in type defined inside a function are **uninitialized 不被初始化的**.
+- Variables of built-in type defined outside any function body are initialized to zero.
+- Variables of built-in type defined inside a function are **uninitialized 不被初始化的**.
 The value of an uninitialized variable of built-in type is **undefined**.
+The compiler will complain an error when trying to access the undefined variables.

 ```c++
 #include <iostream>